xdobry/numberenigmasolver/README.md

 random entered numbers.
 It whould be quite interesting to find out what are relations between kind of operations, number ranges, examples amount and complexity of formulas.
 Are special numbers that can be not mapped by any formulas (Beside of trivial a op b = c; a op b = d; d<>c).
-I have no idea if the formulare finder could be usable beside such mathematical plays.
+I have no idea if the formula finder could be usable beside such mathematical plays.